rwblickhan/astro-rwblickhan.org/src/content/newsletters/really-truly-breathless-with-excitement.md

 The best part is that you can start using jj _today_.
 It’s fully compatible with git, so you can use it on your local copy of a GitHub-hosted repo, and if you ever need to switch back to git, you can start using normal git commands at any time (you’ll just have to switch back to a branch, because jj tends to put the repo into a [detached HEAD state](https://wizardzines.com/comics/detached-head-state/)).

-I really can’t recommend jj highly enough!
+Seriously, I know nobody _wants_ to learn a new version control system, but I can’t recommend jj highly enough.
+It is one of those pieces of software that just puts a big smile on my face every time I have to use it.